imaginarycjay01/IntroToComputing-Website-Project/!README MUNA SIR.txt

 copied every steps made by those indian youtubers I followed.
 But hey, as long as the output from my thoughts came up fine.
 Or was it?
 >> To provide you a little peace of my despair, this project is my 6th attempt, I tried making my own css files/library but making it responsive is really tough!
 This time I used bootstrap and watched bunch of tutorials to make this project possible.
-This is not the process that I really want, but since I'm running out of time because of... you know, new year, christimas eve and stuff.
 >> Hope you like it sir!
+Please provide a feedback on VLE.